How to Care for Philodendron Squamiferum?

 Philodendrons in general aren’t heavy feeders.
 But that doesn’t mean that you should never feed your Squamiferum, on the contrary, a bit of fertilizing can help the plant do better indoors.

 Use a foliage plant fertilizer or a fertilizer designed specifically for philodendrons and fertilize about once a month starting in spring.
-You can fertilizer throughout the growing season until fall.
+You can fertilize throughout the growing season until fall.

 Make sure to correctly dilute your fertilizer to avoid causing leaf burn and other fertilizer build-up issues.